templar-ajay/customiseThemes/README.md

-# injectJs
+# InjectJs

-a chrome extension to make your experience smooth on shopify stores
+A chrome extension to make your experience smooth on shopify stores

-## supports
+## Supports

-1. brooklyn
+1. Brooklyn